Political calculations are at core of when, not if, Trump runs in ’24, sources say

 The political world remains on pins and needles as it awaits the official launch of former President Donald Trump’s expected third run for the White House in 2024.

-Journalists and political staffers lit up their phones early Friday after a pair of reports in and the that Trump advisers have been talking up a Nov.
+Journalists and political staffers lit up their phones early Friday after a pair of reports in Axios and the New York Times that Trump advisers have been talking up a Nov.
 14 launch, but Republicans in touch with the former president told Yahoo News that is not the official date.

 The intense focus on when Trump will formally announce underscores the fact that Trump remains the most powerful force in Republican politics and the one figure who will set the playing field for the Republican nomination in 2024.